Introduction

 as a whole — and analog programs are also simulations or analogs of particular states,

-user and challenge them to perform within those constraints.
-Here, code is not law,
+them to perform within those constraints.
+Here, code is not law, and the simulated

-than understanding and mastering this new, coded, virtual reality, the player is tasked
+mastering this new, coded, virtual reality, the player is tasked with completing the

-with completing the simulation itself, with closing the gap between model and world,
+simulation itself, with closing the gap between model and world, analog and referent.

 The players must add gravity to this simulated beach volleyball game.
 The players